Under 2 hours

 Learning how to fix squeaky floors is simply a matter of determining which area the problem is coming from.
 Depending on the type of creaky floors you have, your technique could change.
-For squeaky floor repair, begin from underneath the floor, if you can.
-If the underside is covered, you will have to work from above.
-With hardwood floors, drive ring-shank or cement-coated flooring nails into the seams between boards.
-Separate wooden bridging members to eliminate noise problems.

 This guide will teach you how to fix squeaky floors with simple but thorough step-by-step instructions.

 Often, problems with squeaky floors are due to the loosening of the hardware holding the floor in place.
 When nails or screws no longer fit tightly, boards can rub together.
 That noise you hear is the sound produced by rubbing.

 The design of your home will help determine how to address the squeak.
 This guide starts with a quick method to fix a squeaky floor that you can use anywhere.
 You can move on to the other steps if it doesn't stop the sound.

 However, some of the following steps may not be possible in your house.
 If you have a finished basement, skip steps 4 through 6 because you need access to the underside of the floor to do them.
 Step 7 will be the best starting point for you if you can’t get to the bottom of the floor.